-To successfully complete the program, a student must pass each course's comprehensive final exam with a score of 75% or higher and receive a Pass on the practical exam.
-One retake allowed on the written final.
-One retake on the final practical.
+To successfully complete the Fire Academy, a student must pass a comprehensive written and practical final exam with a score of 75% or higher.
+One retake is allowed on the written final.
+One retake is allowed on the final practical.
 The entire practical must be retaken.
+An average of the first attempt is not required on the written or practical final exams.

-Clinical/Internship Practical Experience - This is the clinical component for EMT (EMS0110)

-A final grade for the student's clinical and ambulance internship activities is calculated and based on the following criteria:
+Clinical/Internship Practical Experience - This is the clinical component for EMT (EMS0110) A final grade for the student's clinical and ambulance internship activities is calculated and based on the following criteria:

 - a.
 Knowledge and skills: These required components are very closely integrated in the training and work of an EMT or paramedic and, therefore, will be weighted together to make up this portion of the curriculum.
 The knowledge and skills grade will encompass the following areas of study: - 1.
 Clinical chronology/clinical essay - 2.
-Skills Check Off and competency examinations - b.
-Professional Skills: - 1.
-Attendance/tardiness to clinical rotations - 2.
+Skills Check Off and competency examinations b.
+Professional Skills:

+- 1. Attendance/tardiness to clinical rotations - 2.
 Professional appearance - 3.
 Professional interaction and rapport (teamwork and diplomacy, respect, patient advocacy) - 4.
 Professional conduct (integrity, empathy, self-motivation, and self-confidence)